 Nonetheless, my pork chop danbing was served piping hot and fresh with nice thin skin that’s just the slightest bit crispy, definitely 10/10, made me wish I ordered more food but I was just one person and didn’t want to overdo it!
 I probably want to go back again and try their breakfast sandwiches, thick toast and other snacks in future.
 They also serve rice and noodle bowls during lunch and dinner time.

 初早餐 True Breakfast: Cuppage Plaza B1-19/20, 5 Koek Road.
 Closed on Tuesdays

-This was my favourite of the Taiwanese breakfast shops in Singapore that I tried, but here are some options to check out:
+This was my favourite of the Taiwanese breakfast shops in Singapore that I tried, but you can also check out:

-With several outlets around Singapore now, Fong Sheng Hao does awesome Taiwanese breakfast sandwiches and their milk tea has the most legit tea taste.
+With several outlets around Singapore now (NEX, PLQ, Westgate), Fong Sheng Hao does awesome Taiwanese breakfast sandwiches and their milk tea has the most legit tea taste.
 Their lu rou fan available for lunch is also pretty good.

 Learn about a revolutionary figure in Taiwan’s history: Sun Yat Sen Nanyang Memorial 孙中山南洋纪念馆

 Dr Sun Yat Sen is regarded as Taiwan’s founding father as he was the leader of the KMT and one of the main instigators of the 1911 revolution in China.
 The Sun Yat Sen National Memorial was completed in 1972 in Taipei’s Xinyi district – today you can see Taipei 101 in the background – and back in 2016 I popped in for a quick look-see, but didn’t stay too long because this memorial was pretty large!